unional/typescript-blackbook/pages/03-typescript-syntax/basic-types.md

 > Why?

-`as any` is a very powerful statement telling the compiler to turn off type checking for that specific variable.
+`as any` is a very powerful statement telling the compiler to turn off type checking.

 > Why not?

-There are times that the compiler cannot infer the type correctly, or the type is incorrect, or the type is too complicate to create and does not worth the effort to fix.
+There are times that the compiler cannot infer the type correctly, or the type is specified by other libraries and is incorrect, or the type is too complicate to create and does not worth the effort to fix.

 For these cases, it is okey to use `as any`.
 Make sure you make this decision consciously.